-If you owned the building, or an interest therein, for the entire tax year, enter $\boldsymbol{0}$ on line 8 and go to line 9.
+If you owned the building, or an interest therein, for the entire tax year, enter ${\bf 0}$ on line 8 and go to line 9.
 If you had no ownership interest in the building for a portion of the tax year, multiply the additions to qualified basis on line 7 by a fraction, the numerator of which is the number of days during the tax year you owned the building and the denominator of which is 365.
-Enter the result on line 8.

-Line 9 - The credit for additions to the building's qualified basis is determined using two-thirds of the credit percentage allowable for the building's original qualified basis.
+Enter the result on line 8 for the building's original qualified basis.
 Therefore, one-third of the credit percentage on line 5 is not allowed.
 To arrive at two-thirds of the credit percentage allowable, enter on line 9 one-third of the amount shown on line 5.
 This amount must be reported on line 9 as a decimal rounded to the fourth decimal place (for example, if the credit percentage entered on line 5 is 0.0912, one-third of that percentage would be expressed as 0.0304).
 See IRC section 42(f)(3).